cellarium-ai/cellarium-workflows/cellarium/workflows/nextflow/README.md

 # The workflows

-% link to the other headings like a table of contents
+- [PCA workflow](#pca-workflow-pca_workflownf) — full PCA training + prediction pipeline
+- [HVG workflow](#hvg-workflow-hvg_workflownf) — standalone highly variable gene selection
+- [Onepass workflow](#onepass-workflow-onepass_workflownf) — standalone mean/variance/std pass

+`nextflow.config` (in this directory) is auto-detected by all workflows.
+Run with `-profile gcp` for Google Cloud Batch or `-profile local` for local execution via a conda environment.

+---

 # PCA workflow (`pca_workflow.nf`)

-Runs a three-step [cellarium-ml](https://github.com/cellarium-ai/cellarium-ml) PCA workflow on Google Cloud Batch.
+Runs a four-step [cellarium-ml](https://github.com/cellarium-ai/cellarium-ml) PCA training and prediction workflow on Google Cloud Batch.

 See the [repo README](../../../README.md) for Nextflow installation, the nf-google plugin, and GCP prerequisites.